 Outbreaks of typhoid fever can occur in Uganda.
 You should consult your travel doctor on vaccination before travel, and exercise appropriate water and food hygiene precautions.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, cholera, hepatitis, meningitis, tuberculosis, meningococcal and viral haemorrhagic fevers) occur, with more serious outbreaks from time to time.
-We recommend you boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
+Boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Do not swim in lakes and rivers because of the possibility of attacks by wildlife and risk of catching water-borne diseases.